halitelang/halc/README.md

 # halc Compiler

 Welcome to the official repository of the `halc` compiler, the primary compiler for the Halite programming language.
-Halite is a general-purpose language that combines the efficiency of compiled languages with a minimal and readable syntax.
-Designed with modern programming practices in mind, Halite offers an extensive, modular standard library, easy parallelism through Fibers (coroutines), and a prototype-based procedural paradigm.
-To find out about more features please read the organization README.
+For more information about Halite, please check the [organization README](https://github.com/halitelang).
 ## Getting Started

 ### Prerequisites